T +41 44 267 71 51

 2015 «Veer Off Course»

 What do jazz and hurdle races have in common?
-The members of the «The Great Harry Hillman» quartet provide answers on both their albums, «Livingston» and «Veer Off Course».
+The members of the «The Great Harry Hillman» quartet provide answers on their albums, «Livingston», «Veer Off Course» and «Tilt».
 They leap with apparent ease from one music genre to another, as if they had a musical hurdle course to accomplish, yet behind the ease are high levels of skill and ambition, with eyes set on Olympian heights.
 In fact, their very name comes from an athlete, US runner Harry Hillman, who won three medals at the 1904 Olympic Games.
-Unlike solo athlete Hillman, however, the four graduates of the Lucerne jazz academy are team players.
-Together, Nils Fischer (saxophone and bass clarinet), David Koch (guitar), Samuel Huwyler (bass) and Dominik Mahnig (percussion) create a high-energy fusion of jazz and pop peppered with improvisation, resulting in an unmistakable soundscape.
+Unlike solo athlete Hillman, however, the four band members are team players.
+Together, Nils Fischer (saxophone and bass clarinet), David Koch (guitar), Samuel Huwyler (bass) and Dominik Mahnig (percussion) create a high-energy fusion of jazz and rockpeppered with improvisation, resulting in an unmistakable soundscape.

 2010 «Zorn Einen Ehmer Üttert Stem!!»